bluehousegroup/silverstripe-pardot/README.md

 SilverStripe Pardot
 =====================
-Extension to integrate Pardot with your SilverStripe Site.
+Module to integrate Pardot with your SilverStripe Site.

 ##Features
 * Adds tracking codes based on campaign to entire site.